Jagat Gosain: Marriage to Jahangir

 When the Mota Raja heard this remark, he informed Akbar who ordered him to kill Kalyan Das.
 Kalyan Das fled the Imperial Camp to Siwana.
 Udai Singh sent two of his sons, Bhopat and Jaisingh to Siwana.
-But the fort and opponent proved too strong for them and they were forced to flee back.
+But the fort and opponent proved too strong for them and they were forced to retreat.
 In the face of this defeat, Mota Raja received permission from Akbar to leave the imperial camp.
 After his return to Marwar, he led a force against Siwana himself.
-Kalyan Das, realizing defeat is imminent, had his wives perform Jauhar and himself led his men to die fighting.
+Kalyan Das, realizing defeat was imminent, had his wives perform Jauhar and himself led his men to die fighting.
 After this victory, Siwana was handed over to Mota Raja.

 She was granted the title "Jagat Gosain" on account of her ability and learning.
-This marriage served very well cause for the house of Marwar.
+This marriage served very well for the cause of the house of Marwar.
 Marwar's alliance with Mughal would have broken down due to religious strain estrangement had Jahangir and Shah Jahan not been bound by blood ties.
 After this marriage, Udai Singh and brothers and nephews of Jodh bai succeeded in gaining the confidence of their contemporary rules and were recipients of Royal favors.

-Although the marriage was a political one, Jagat was known not only for her beauty, charm, and soft voice but for her wit, courage, and spontaneity of response - all of which greatly endeared her to her husband during the early years of their marriage.
-She is believed to have been a good singer and well versed in music.
+Although the marriage was a political one, Jagat was known not only for her beauty, charm, and soft voice but for her wit, courage, and spontaneity of response, all of which greatly endeared her to her husband during the early years of their marriage.
+She is believed to have been a good singer and well-versed in music.
 After her marriage, she was placed under a group of expert musicians for proper training.